andreamoro-git/BM-Spatial-SIR/README.md

 - \* class_averageStats.py contains the averageStats class used to compute average statistics for several replications of each simulation.
 The class accepts as input a list of objects of the spatialSAYDR class

-- sim_base.py contains all code used to run simulations of the spatial_SIR.
+- sim-paper.py contains all code used to run simulations of the spatial_SIR.
 All simulation data generated in sim_base is saved in gzipped pickle format in output/ The file contains lists of objects corresponding to the estimated model, each object is one replication of a model simulation

-- fig-shortpaper.py contains all code used to generate the figures in the paper
+- fig-paper.py contains all code used to generate the figures in the paper

+- sim-appendix.py code to run simulations of spatial_SIR models necessary to generate appendix figures

+- fig-appendiz.py code to generate appendix figures

+- input/ directory containing input data

+- stata/ directory containing stata code to generate input data

+- output/ empty directory, storing generated simulation data

+- output/images empty directory, storing generated figures

 The random seed is set as spatialSAYDR attribute q_seed (row 33 of class_spatialModels.py) and passed as a parameter when the attribute is called in sim_base.py.
 When running multiple replications of the same model, the seed is changed accordingly
 (see e.g. file sim_base.py, row 53)